rogervinas/wiremock-testing/README.md

 ## App test with WireMock Docker

+### Static stubs

+First we will use static stubs configured as json files:

 In our [docker-compose.yml](docker-compose.yml):
 * We configure two **WireMock** containers, one for **Foo API** and one for **Bar API**.
 * We use dynamic ports for each container.